A Refined Complexity Analysis of Fair Districting over Graphs: Abstract

 \section{Abstract}

-We study the NP-hard \textsc{Fair Connected Districting} problem: Partition a vertex-colored graph into $k$~connected components (subsequently referred to as districts) so that in every district the most frequent color occurs at most a given number of times more often than the second most frequent color. \textsc{Fair Connected Districting} is motivated by various real-world scenarios where agents of different types, which are one-to-one represented by nodes in a network, have to be partitioned into disjoint districts.
+We study the NP-hard \textsc{Fair Connected Districting} problem recently proposed by Stoica et al.~[AAMAS 2020]: Partition a vertex-colored graph into $k$~connected components (subsequently referred to as districts) so that in every district the most frequent color occurs at most a given number of times more often than the second most frequent color. \textsc{Fair Connected Districting} is motivated by various real-world scenarios where agents of different types, which are one-to-one represented by nodes in a network, have to be partitioned into disjoint districts.
 Herein, one strives for ``fair districts'' without any type being in a dominating majority in any of the districts.
 This is to e.g.\ prevent segregation or political domination of some political party.

-Our work builds on a model recently proposed by Stoica et al.~[AAMAS 2020].
 We conduct a fine-grained analysis of the (parameterized) computational complexity of \textsc{Fair Connected Districting}.
 In particular, we prove that it is polynomial-time solvable on paths, cycles, stars, and caterpillars, but already becomes NP-hard on trees.
-Motivated by the latter negative result, we perform a parameterized complexity analysis with respect to various graph parameters, including treewidth, and problem-specific parameters, including the numbers of colors and districts.
-We obtain a rich and diverse, close to complete picture of the corresponding parameterized complexity landscape (that is, a classification along the complexity classes FPT, XP, W[1]-hardness, and para-NP-hardness).
+Motivated by the latter negative result, we perform a parameterized complexity analysis with respect to various graph parameters, including treewidth, and problem-specific parameters, including, the numbers of colors and districts.
+We obtain a rich and diverse, close to complete picture of the corresponding parameterized complexity landscape (that is, a classification along the complexity classes FPT, XP, W[1]-hard, and para-NP-hard).